 Workflows are not a subject to neglect.
 Their primary goal is to establish a work process on the company’s standards.
 Frequently, document management solutions for law firms have one or two predefined workflows.
 It is getting hard to develop some custom functionality to tailor a system positively.

 Alfresco, for example, delivers five out-of-the-box workflows which allow the legals to assign, review, approve, sign documents, work on the case file with multiple collaborators collectively or in a pooled teamwork.
 For some cases, single user access is best to perform following actions on his own.
-Any kind of system should be easily customized to leverage workflow potential, for example, while planning meetings with clients, hearings, trials, etc.
+Any kind of a document management system for storing legal files should be easily customized to leverage workflow potential, for example, while planning meetings with clients, hearings, trials, etc.

 Attorneys and lawyers want to quickly see all files by matter.
 It’s imperative to have documents listed including matter concerned files and emails if they are stored in the repository and remaining unheeded irrelevant ones.
 Document processing, as a part of task management workflow, is among enterprise business process management solutions targeted to handle different tasks.